-Building a home without a mortgage seems like an unrealistic dream to most people, but with patience and a detailed saving plan it is possible.
-It takes time to accumulate the money necessary to build a home without any debt and it might need to be built in phases as the money comes in.
+Building a home without a mortgage seems like an unrealistic dream to most people, but with patience and a detailed saving plan, it is possible.
+It takes time to accumulate the money necessary to build a home without any debt, and you might need to build in phases as the money comes in.
 Building your home without a mortgage is a process and won't provide instant gratification, but it can improve the quality of your life.
-After you complete the work on your new home, you can use the money that would normally go toward a house payment.
+After you complete the work on your new home, you can use the money you would have spent on the mortgage payment for whatever you want.

 Debt-free building requires you to gather money as you go, but the task may seem impossible if you don't have a goal to measure your progress against.
 Calculate the amount of money you have available toward the new home.
 Estimate how much you need to complete the project based on the home's size and features.
 Make adjustments where you can to save money.
 Stay away from unnecessary high-end finishes and extras, focusing more on your needs than your wants.

 Reduce your current housing expenses as much as possible.
 Sell your home and rent a small property, move to a studio apartment or move in with your parents if they'll let you.
 While it might be a sacrifice now, cutting your housing expenses frees up more money toward your new home so you can get into it faster.
 As soon as you can, purchase the land for your new home and consider living on it in a small trailer while building your new home.
 This completely eliminates the need to pay any rent.

 Build the house in phases as you save up the necessary money.
-For example, you might excavate for the basement one month, pour the foundation the next.
+For example, you might excavate for the basement one month and pour the foundation the next.
 Breaking construction into smaller chunks lets you complete work as you have the money.
-This might extend the length of the project, but it is an option if you don't have all the necessary money up front to complete the project.
+This might extend the length of the project, but it is an option if you don't have all the necessary money up front.

 - If you plan to have a guest home or separate in-law suite on the property, consider building it first.
 Because of the smaller size, it will cost less and you can live in it until the main home is built.